Ab2021/flight_data_generator/Readme.md

 ## How to Run

-1. Save the script to a file, e.g., `flight_data_analyzer.py`

-2. Open a terminal or command prompt
+1. Open a terminal or command prompt

-3. Navigate to the directory containing the script:
+2. Navigate to the directory containing the script:
    ```
    cd path/to/script/directory
    ```

-4. Run the script using Python:
+3. Run the script using Python:
    ```
    python flight_data_analyzer.py
    ```

-5. Set
+4. Set
    ```
    OUTPUT_DIR = os.getcwd()+"/tmp/flights"
    ```
    The script will generate files in the `/tmp/flights/`sub  directory.
 Ensure you have write permissions for this directory.

-7. Wait for the script to complete.
+5. Wait for the script to complete.
 It will print progress updates and final results to the console.

 ## Output

 The script will generate two types of output:

-1. JSON files in the `/tmp/flights/` directory (or the directory specified by `OUTPUT_DIR`)
+1. JSON files in the `/tmp/flights/` sub directory (or the directory specified by `OUTPUT_DIR`)
 2. Console output showing:
    - Total records processed
    - Number of dirty records